rbeyer/kalasiris/README.rst

 Features
 --------

-* Primarily a very lightweight wrapper around Python's subprocess module
+* Primarily a very lightweight wrapper around Python's subprocess module to allow easy calling of ISIS programs in the shell from Python.
 * Calling compatibility with pysis_ (but not return types)
-* Guaranteed to work with ISIS 3.6.0+, probably works with ISIS 3.0.0+
+* Guaranteed to work with ISIS 3.6.0+, probably works with ISIS 3+
 * Only guaranteed to work with Python 3.6.0+